simonccarter/sta/README.md

 ### Description

 This tool is a lightweight, basic, fast tool for calculating basic descriptive stastics from the command line.
-Inspired by https://github.com/nferraz/st, this project differs in that it is written in c++, allowing for the faster computation of statistics given large data sets.
+Inspired by https://github.com/nferraz/st, this project differs in that it is written in c++, allowing for the faster computation of statistics given larger non-trivial data sets.

 Additions include the choice of biased vs unbiased estimators and the option to use the compensated variant algorithm.